Mueller Report: What Comes Next?

 It could signal new indictments will be forthcoming, though some initial media reports said that didn’t appear likely.

-It could lay out a roadmap of how Trump and his closest associates sought to collude with Russian officials to sway the 2016 presidential election campaign.
+It could lay out a road map of findings indicating that Trump and his closest associates sought to collude with Russian officials to sway the 2016 presidential election campaign.

 It could accuse Trump of trying to obstruct an ongoing FBI investigation by firing then-Director James Comey in May 2017 -- an event that led to Mueller's appointment.

-It could make oblique mentions to actions taken by individuals that may not amount to crimes but lay the groundwork for future cases or investigations by Congress.
+It could make oblique mentions of actions taken by individuals that may not amount to crimes but lay the groundwork for future cases or investigations by Congress.

 Or it may contain none of these things.

-Regardless, though, the findings of the Mueller report will determine the fate of the next two years of Trump’s administration, and whether he seeks reelection.
+Regardless, though, the findings of the Mueller report will play a big part in determining the fate of the next two years of Trump’s administration, and whether he seeks reelection.

 Here’s a quick look at what comes next.